-This section describes how to include editable and runnable code blocks in LPdoc documents, to create interactive Active Logic Documents (ALDs).
-These code blocks can either run embedded in the document or be loaded into a playground,
+This section describes how to include editable and runnable code blocks inside LPdoc documents, to create interactive Active Logic Documents (ALDs).
+These code blocks can either run embedded in the document or be loaded into the Prolog playground.

 A runnable code block is a special documentation code block where the language is marked as ciao_runnable, as follows:

-```ciao_runnable ```These code fragments are automatically rendered as editable cells that can be run, either in place, embedded in the document, for formats/backends that support this (typically html), or loaded into a separate playground.
+```ciao_runnable ```These code fragments are automatically rendered as editable cells that can be run, in place, embedded in the document, for formats/backends that support this (typically html), or which can be loaded into a separate playground for other output formats.
 Additional commands can be included within the code which allow marking code areas specially to provide different behaviors and functionality.
 Below, we provide an overview of the available commands along with a brief explanation for each:

 To reload or reset the code in this cell, simply click on the green tick mark located in the top left corner of the pane.
 This functionality enables you to reload the code at any time.